Peergos/Peergos/slate/source/includes/_posts.md

 ###Pagination

-Buddycloud uses [Result Set Management](http://xmpp.org/extensions/xep-0059.html) for pagination of results obtained by the different endpoints for fetching posts specified below.
+Peergos uses [Result Set Management](http://xmpp.org/extensions/xep-0059.html) for pagination of results obtained by the different endpoints for fetching posts specified below.
 This is useful when:

 * building mobile applications and needing to limit the amount of data that the API sends back.
 * your app needs to retrieve new messages since it was last online.